-Courses on the Dual Enrollment Approved Course List are available on SPC campuses and some local high school campuses.
+Approved Course List: Courses on this list are available on SPC campuses and some local high school campuses.
 Dual enrollment courses that are offered by a credentialed instructor at a student’s high school must be taken on the high school campus.

 Students who wish to take dual enrollment classes at SPC must provide their SPC ID number to their high school counselor and complete placement testing (PERT, SAT, or ACT) prior to obtaining permission to take these courses.

 - To be eligible to take dual enrollment courses, a student must have a minimum of seven high school credits in the four core academic areas (math, science, language arts and social studies) .

 - To be eligible to take an academic dual enrollment course a student must have a minimum unweighted cumulative GPA of 3.0.